(406) 404-1600

 Each relevant Foundations course is the prerequisite for 6000 or 7000 level courses in that subject area.

 The Bible is holy scripture for the Christian and the theological guide for the church.
 Biblical Foundations is designed to give the student a fundamental understanding of the background, context, and overview of the biblical narrative, as well as basic interpretive skills in order to prepare the student for further study in particular areas of biblical and theological study.
-BIB 5601 is a prerequisite to all other Biblical studies courses.
-(6 credit hours)
+BIB 5301 and 5302 are prerequisites to all 6000 -7000 level Biblical studies courses.
+(3 credit hours)

 • THEO 5301Theological Foundations